 - Moist Hands: Keep a small bowl of water nearby and moisten your hands when handling the sushi rice.
 This prevents the rice from sticking to your hands and makes it easier to spread the rice evenly on the nori.

-- Mindful Fillings: As Oshinko has a unique tangy flavor, avoid overwhelming it with other strongly flavored ingredients.
+- Fillings: As Oshinko has a unique tangy flavor, avoid overwhelming it with other strongly flavored ingredients.
 Stick to the pickled vegetables as the main filling, but you can add thin slices of creamy avocado or a touch of toasted sesame seeds for additional texture and taste.

 - Balance and Proportions: Aim for a balanced filling-to-rice ratio.
 A thin layer of rice will ensure that the roll doesn't become too bulky, allowing the flavors of the Oshinko to shine through.

-- Fresh Nori Sheets: Use fresh, good-quality nori sheets with a shiny appearance.
+- Fresh Nori Sheets: Use fresh, good-quality Nori sheets with a shiny appearance.
 Older or stale nori may result in a less enjoyable texture.

-- Slice with Care: Once your Oshinko Roll is assembled, use a sharp, wet knife to cut it into even, bite-sized pieces.
+- Slice with Care: Once your Oshinko roll is assembled, use a sharp, wet knife to cut it into even, bite-sized pieces.
 Wiping the knife clean between cuts will keep the edges neat and prevent the roll from falling apart.

 How to store leftovers